What is a project charter? (+ project charter template)

 • What are their responsibilities?

-Key stakeholders
+Component #10: Key stakeholders

-Stakeholders can be within or outside the organization, and they can have an influence on the project’s outcome.
+It is vital to name the main project stakeholders, both those within or outside the organization, as they can have an influence on the project’s outcome.

-You should mention who’s in charge of:
+In your project charter, you should mention who’s in charge of:

 • Funding,

-• Project charter approval,
+• Project charter approval, and

-• And any other key responsibilities.
+• Other key responsibilities.

-Success measurements
+Component #11: Success measurements

 Identify the metrics you will be using and the targets you want to achieve with your project.